afrechtoasta/myPortfolio/manual.md

 To begin, you'll need to have the *The Sims 4* downloaded on your PC, personal computer.
 This guide is only for PCs with *Windows* and *MacOS* as the operating system.
 There are a couple of ways to access and download *The Sims 4*, but for this guide we will use the [EA app](#3-ea) to download the software to give support to the creators of *The Sims* franchise.

 ## 1. Installing Sims 4 using the EA app:
-First, open the EA app, if you haven’t downloaded the app or created you account, check [here](#FAQ) in the FAQ for guidance on how.
+First, open the EA app.
+If you haven’t downloaded the app or created your account, check [here](#FAQ) in the FAQ for guidance on how.
 ![Figure 1](https://github.com/user-attachments/assets/e72df173-c297-46eb-89f9-0c3ebfcb380d)
 *Figure 1*
  - Once the app is open, to the left side you'll four labels *Home*, *Browse*, *Library*, *EA Play* as seen in Figure 1, click on *Library*